tchx84/Flatseal/DOCUMENTATION.md

 #### System Bus

-List of well-known names on the system bus.

 Name | Type | Description | `flatpak override` equivalent
 --- | --- | --- | ---
 Talks | Input | Allow the application to talk to system services. <br /> <br /> For example, adding `org.freedesktop.Notifications` will allow the application to send notifications. | `--system-talk-name=[NAME]`
 Owns | Input | Allow the application to own system services under the given name. | `--system-own-name=[NAME]`

 #### Session Bus

-List of well-known names on the session bus.

 Name | Type | Description | `flatpak override` equivalent
 --- | --- | --- | ---